What's it like?

 What's its history?

-The Parador is built on a 12th-century Moorish fortress (extended in the 18th century) which was connected to the city by hidden tunnels.
+The Parador is built in 1965 on a 12th-century Moorish fortress (extended in the 18th century) which was connected to the city by hidden tunnels.
 During Arab rule the castle kept the city at peace, until it was captured by Ferdinand III in 1246.
 He extended the castle, which held out against the repeated attacks by the Moors over the next two hundred years, until all the Moors were expelled from Spain.

 |Parador de Jaen|